Student Affairs and Outreach

 • CCR certified

-Livingworks safeTALK: Suicide Alertness for Everyone: You will learn how to prevent suicide by recognizing and engaging persons who might be having thoughts of suicide and to connect them with resources trained in suicide intervention.
+Livingworks safeTALK: Suicide Alertness for Everyone: You will learn how to prevent suicide by recognizing and engaging persons who might be having thoughts of suicide and connecting them with resources trained in suicide intervention.

 • Format: In person